sudogene/tp/docs/UserGuide.md

 - `training 2020-10-10 1800`

 ### Delete Training : `delete-training`
-Deletes an existing training based on the training index.
+Deletes an existing training from the training list.

 Format: `delete-training TRAINING_INDEX`

+* Deletes the training at the specified `TRAINING_INDEX`.
 * Training index refers to the index of the training in the displayed training list.
+* The index must be an unsigned integer 1, 2, 3, …
-* All students inside of the training to be deleted will be cleared.
+* All students inside of the training to be deleted will have the training removed from their training schedules.
-* Only one training index can be specified at a time.

 Examples:
 - `delete-training 2` removes the training with index 2 in the displayed training list.